rivas-lab/snpnet-Cox-paper/README.md

 # snpnet-Cox-paper
-Repo for "Fast Lasso Method for Large-scale and Ultrahigh-dimensional Cox Model withApplications to UK Biobank"
+This GitHub repository contains the snpnet-Cox results decribed in "Fast Lasso Method for Large-scale and Ultrahigh-dimensional Cox Model withApplications to UK Biobank"

-## results
 See [results](./results) for the results obtained from snpnet runs on 330 time-to-event phenotypes.

 The file [snpnetCox.map.tsv](./results/snpnetCox.map.tsv) contains the UK Biobank code, the number of cases, the number of controls, a description and the ICD 10 of the phenotypes.